 The Council has six standing committees which report directly into it: the Audit and Risk Committee, the Endowment Board, the Finance Committee, the Property Committee (formerly the Imperial White City Syndicate), the Nominations Committee and the Remuneration Committee.

 These are formally constituted as committees of the Council with written terms of reference and specified membership, including a significant proportion of external members.
 All are chaired by external members of the Council.
-The decisions of these committees are reported formally to the Council

 Audit and Risk Committee

 The Audit and Risk Committee meets four times a year with the College’s internal and external auditors in attendance.
 It considers detailed reports together with recommendations for the improvement of the College’s systems of internal control and management’s responses and implementation plans.